 How do I participate in a Corporate Counsel Externship?

-- The UB Law Externship Program identifies a number of potential host agencies for the Spring Corporate Counsel program.
+- The UBalt Law Externship Program identifies a number of potential host agencies for the Spring Corporate Counsel program and conducts a resume collect in the fall.

-- Announcements will be made around November regarding available opportunities and application timelines.
+- Announcements will be made in September and October regarding available opportunities and application timelines.
 There is no guarantee that the placement will offer you an externship.

-- You can also look on UB Law Connect for posted opportunities, or you can find your own corporate counsel placement.
+- You can also look on UBalt Law Connect for posted opportunities, or you can find your own corporate counsel placement.

 - Please make an appointment with a Law Career Development Office counselor or Prof. Lall, Director of Externships, for additional guidance.